Discover all the tax services we offer

 Under US tax law, workers must pay 6.2% of their taxable wages in Social Security taxes.
 However, programs that limit your US tax liability can also reduce or eliminate your Social Security tax obligation.

-Hopefully, this guide has given you a better understanding of the income tax rate Cambodia imposes on both native citizens and US expats.
-You can use the tips outlined here to familiarize yourself with Cambodian taxes for US expats, prepare your filing documents, and avoid incurring penalties on your tax return.
+We hope our guide has given you a thorough understanding of income tax rates for both Cambodian citizens and US expats.
+Use the tips provided to familiarize yourself with Cambodian taxes, prepare your filing documents easily, and avoid penalties on your tax returns.